katwlodarczyk/interaction-design/README.md

 ## Introduction

 This repository is a set of reusable React components that offer design solutions to real-world problems.
+Those components show the broad spectrum of posibilities of coding in React.

+Five components have been supported with a research, evaluation of guidelines, design prototyping, coding, screencast and a personal reflection.

+You can also see all 9 components, by clicking on the link at the bottom of the hosted page.

  [1.
 Splash Screen](#-1.-Splash-screen)
   * [Research](#-research)